silentgameplays/Manhunt-fix-Windows-10/README.md

 # NB Updated to Windows 11 22H2 build version
 # Combination of fixes,testing,manual configuration is done by silentgamepls.
 Hopefully will work for everyone and will save time looking for workarounds.
 # NB added audio fix by ermaccer,experimental,check his repo also: https://github.com/ermaccer/Manhunt.AudioFix/releases/tag/1.0b5
-# NB Audio Fix Has been removed from the main fix and placed into a separate folder due to reports of false positives,related to using the ThirteenAG's dinput8.dll wrapper and ermaccers AudioFix.asi required for the audio fix to work,use at your own risk if you want functional audio in game and/or if you require the ThirteenAG's Widescreen Patch.
+# NB Audio Fix Has been removed from the main fix and placed into a separate repository due to reports of false positives,related to using the ThirteenAG's dinput8.dll wrapper and ermaccers AudioFix.asi required for the audio fix to work,use at your own risk if you want functional audio in game and/or if you require the ThirteenAG's Widescreen Patch.
 # NB for all the users,please report any issues to the issues section in the github repo,not on my gaming youtube channel under unrelated videos!

 # Cheers!